 For example, there is no actual added value in having a web development team in-house generally, unless you are a SaaS business or you’re selling apps.
 It’s almost always outsourced as there are only a few instances where you would need to talk to them.

 Because if you think about it, you never want your plumber to live in your house and just be there in case there’s something to be fixed.
 They are on-call for a good reason.
 You can also use that rule of thumb to determine if a team is needed in-house or otherwise.

 There is No Wrong Choice

-To easier understand the functions of both in a real world scenario, think of it this way.
-Let’s say that you want to build a dog house and you have no experience of building one.
+To easier understand the functions of both in a real-world scenario, think of it this way.
+Let’s say that you want to build a dog house and you have no experience in building one.

 Don’t be afraid to try each or both of them even if it contradicts this article.
 Every tool is a hammer, and it’s not stupid if it works.
 We’re encouraging you to just try it and see which is for you.